 - Realistic tips to increase your chances of success

-I’m Ashika, and I help people move across the world to work and study.
-Let’s dive right in! 🇬🇧
+This is Englopak Institute, and we help people move across the world to work and study.
+Let’s dive right in!

 Why Study in the UK?